U.S. State Department 'deeply troubled' by report on Nigerian army killing children | Law-Order

 U.S. State Department 'deeply troubled' by report on Nigerian army killing children

-The U.S. State Department is "deeply troubled" by a Reuters report that the Nigerian army killed children in its fight against insurgents and had raised the allegations with the Nigerian government, a spokesperson said on Monday.
+The U.S. State Department is "deeply troubled" by a Reuters report that the Nigerian army killed children in its fight against insurgents and has raised the allegations with the Nigerian government, a spokesperson said on Monday.
 Nigerian military leaders told Reuters the army has never targeted children for killing.
-They said the reporting in the article is an insult to Nigerians and part of a foreign effort to undermine the country's fight against the insurgents.

 Nigerian military leaders told Reuters the army has never targeted children for killing.
 They said the reporting in the article is an insult to Nigerians and part of a foreign effort to undermine the country's fight against the insurgents.
 "We are pursuing further information, including from the Government of Nigeria and stakeholders working in this space," a State Department spokesperson said by email.